mandipadk/mandipadk/README.md

 - 👋 Hi, I’m @mandipadk
-- 👀 I’m interested in Coding nad web design.
-I do video and garpahics editiong too. :)
+- 👀 I’m interested in Coding and web design.
+I do video and garpahics editing too. :)
-- 🌱 I’m currently learning python and css for web desgin.
+- 🌱 I’m currently learning python and css for web design.
 - 💞️ I’m looking to collaborate on an app project.
 Hit me up if interested. :))
 - 📫 How to reach me >> mandipadhikari105@gmail.com